Vanie Gandler

-Vanessa "Vanie" Gandler (born December 5, 2000) is a Filipino volleyball player who plays for the Cignal HD Spikers in the Premier Volleyball League.
+Vanessa "Vanie" Gandler (born December 5, 2000) is a Filipino professional volleyball player who is an outside hitter for the Capital1 Solar Spikers of the Premier Volleyball League (PVL).

 Early life and education

 Gandler originates from Muntinlupa.
 She attended high school at De La Salle Santiago Zobel School and played in its varsity volleyball team.
 She graduated from the Ateneo de Manila University in 2023 with a degree in business management.

 Career

 College

 Gandler played for the Blue Eagles of the Ateneo de Manila University in the University Athletic Association of the Philippines (UAAP).
+She had a rough debut in Season 81, scoring just a point in her debut game against De La Salle on February 17, 2019.
+While Ateneo won that season, Gandler recalls how she received backlash on social media for her performance.

+The abrupt cancellation of Season 82 due to the COVID-19 pandemic allowed Gandler to reflect on her volleyball career and decided to improve her mental fitness.
+When the women's senior volleyball tournament returned in Season 84, Gandler improved in her offense leading Ateneo to a third place finish.

-She ended her stint with Ateneo in Season 85, after deciding to sign with the Cignal HD Spikers in 2023.
+She ended her stint with Ateneo in Season 85.